pure-css/pure/README.md

 ## Features

-Pure is meant to be a starting point for every website or web app.
-We take care of all the CSS work that every site needs, without making it look cookie-cutter:
+Pure is a starting point for every website or web app.
+We take care of all the CSS work that every site needs without making it look cookie-cutter:

 - A responsive grid that can be customized to your needs.